-- You cannot have any outstanding bail bonds
+- Shall not have any outstanding bail bonds

-- You cannot have any misdemeanor drug violations within the last 24 months
+- No misdemeanor drug violations within the last 24 months

-- You need to hold a valid North Carolina driver’s license
+- Must hold a valid North Carolina driver’s license or Identification

-- You must be a resident of North Carolina for at least 6 months before you can apply for a license as a bail bondsman
+- Must be a resident of North Carolina for at least 6 months before you can apply for a license as a bail bondsman